Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Step 3: Position VIP as a solution

-You’d get weekly 1-on-1 calls to course-correct and daily Voxer for real-time decisions.
-Investment is $13,500/month, 6-month commitment.
+You get weekly 1-on-1 calls to course-correct and daily Voxer for real-time decisions, with an investment of $13,500/month on a 6-month commitment.

 Step 4: Send agreement if yes